treyhunner/treyhunner.github.com/source/_posts/2015-06-04-cabo-card-game.markdown

 **Me**: An information management game ("memory game" seems to discourage people).
 **Them**: Hm okay.

 Cabo did not have a Wikipedia article when I first learned about it and I couldn't find anything online about it.
-There is now a [Wikipedia entry for Cabo][wikipedia] and I ran across a website selling special Cabo playing cards: [playcabo.com][playcabo.com].
+There is now a [Wikipedia entry for Cabo][wikipedia] and I ran across a website selling special Cabo playing cards: playcabo.com (now offline).

 I have thought about making an online version of this game, printing playing cards with custom Cabo-themed artwork, and making an open source program that knows the rules of Cabo so I could use it as a teaching tool.
 After chatting with friends I met at PyCon, I looked into what it would take to print a custom card deck to sell or gift to friends.

-I contacted the owner of [playcabo.com][playcabo.com] and asked whether Cabo was IP-protected and whether the origins of the game were known.
+I contacted the owner of playcabo.com and asked whether Cabo was IP-protected and whether the origins of the game were known.
 I had assumed Cabo was a folk card game of unknown origins, like [Big Two][], [Durak][], and [Egyptian Ratscrew][].
 I was wrong.
 This game has a known creator.

 Hard work was put into the creation of this game.
 This game was designed by Melissa Limes and Mandy Henning.
 Melissa founded Eventide Games LLC, registered Cabo as a trademark, and registered a copyright for the rules.
 I was a little disappointed to discover that Cabo is owned property, but I was very excited to discover the origins of this game.